Mohansharma13/wasserstoff/README.md

-# RAG App with Chain of Thought (CoT) and Multi-Query Retrieval
+# RAG App with Chain of Thought (CoT) and Multi-Query Retrieval For Wordpress website Blogs

 This project is a Retrieval-Augmented Generation (RAG) application that enhances response accuracy and depth by implementing a Chain of Thought (CoT) approach.
 By generating multiple alternative queries, the system retrieves a more comprehensive set of documents to answer complex user questions with improved relevance and context.